 These fees applies to all institutes of higher education throughout

 the Netherlands and is a one-off payment, regardless of the number of

-programs or courses you take or the institution you take them at.
+programs or courses you take or the institution where you take them.
 This applies for as long as you do not yet have a Dutch degree.

 Institutional rate: Non-EU/EEA nationality or already Dutch degree

 The fees for non-EU/EEA nationals are determined by the institutes (universities) themselves.
 These fees are referred to as the institutional fees.
-If you pay the institutional fees, you will be required to pay this fees for each program you register for.
+If you pay the institutional fees, you will be required to pay these fees for each program in which you register.

 EU/EEA students also have to pay the institutional fees for a Bachelor’s program if as they already have a Dutch Bachelor’s diploma and for a Master’s program if they already have a Dutch Master’s diploma.

 The rates may be different per program, especially if you are granted a waiver.
 Check out the different rates.